ohbm/OpenScienceDemoCalls/README.md

 Demo calls happen (usually) on the last Thursday of the month at 7pm GMT.

-Our next call will be [live on youtube](https://www.youtube.com/watch?v=vr6dxt0l3-U) on [Thursday 22nd March 2018, 7pm GMT](https://www.timeanddate.com/worldclock/converter.html?iso=20180322T190000&p1=tz_gmt)!
+Our next call will be live on youtube on [Thursday 26nd April 2018, 7pm GMT](https://www.timeanddate.com/worldclock/converter.html?iso=20180428T180000&p1=136)!

-This month, we'll be hearing from Eleftherios Garyfallidis about [DIPY](http://nipy.org/dipy/), Tim van Mourik about [Porcupine](https://timvanmourik.github.io/Porcupine/), and Malin Sandström about [INCF](https://www.incf.org/) and its role as a mentor organization for [Google Summer of Code](https://summerofcode.withgoogle.com/).

 ### Where can I find them?